MrRanjan12/Drum_Kit/README.md

 # Drum_Kit
-You can play drrum  using  button press and also pressing key boad buttons;
+You can play drrum  using  button press and also pressing same key as shown on drum;

+ thanks,
+ Ranjan kumar.